 American Counseling Association

 American Association of Sexuality, Educators, Counselors and Therapists

 Zeta Phi Beta Sorority, Inc

 Malia Reese is an Associate Professional Counselor (APC) who is passionate about working with individuals and couples who are coping with substance abuse, depression, and anxiety.
 Malia’s therapeutic approach is Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT), where she focuses on how thoughts influence behaviors and how to re-frame those thoughts for more positive and productive behaviors.

 Associates of Science in Psychology – Georgia Military College

 Bachelors of Science in Psychology with a Minor in Sociology – Augusta University

 Masters of Science in Clinical Mental Health Psychology – Walden University

 Christina Ingram is a Certified Life Coach from the National Coaching Society.
 She has worked in the human service field for over ten years.
-She provides emotional support and act as an advocate for homeless women and children population.
-Christina therapeutic approaches are CBT, REBT and Talk Therapy.
-Christina is currently a counselor in training at Northwestern University working towards becoming an Associate Licensed Professional Counselor.
-Currently, she is working under the license of Tamela R. McDonald.
+She provides emotional support and acts as an advocate for the homeless women and children population.
+Christina also provides family therapy to help family members improve their communication and resolve conflicts.
+Christina's therapeutic approaches are Cognitive Behavioral Therapy (CBT), Rational Emotional Behavior Therapy (REBT), and Solution Focused Brief Therapy (SFBT).

 Bachelors of Science in Sociology – Northwestern University